-- Illness or Injury
+- 1. Illness or Injury

-- 2. Quarantine
+- Quarantine

-- Death of an immediate family member
+- 3. Death of an immediate family member

-- Medical or dental appointments (a note from the doctor/dentist is required to verify appointment)
+- 4. Medical or dental appointments (a note from the doctor/dentist is required to verify appointment)

-- Court Proceedings
+- 5. Court Proceedings

 - 6. Religious observance

-- Inclement weather
+- 7. Inclement weather

-- Approved educational opportunities
+- 8. Approved educational opportunities

-If a student is absent from school, parents should call the office and leave a voice-mail stating the reason the child is absent and presumed return date to school or send a note stating the reason for the absence of the student's return.
+If a student is absent from school, parents should email the school or send a note stating the reason for the absence.
+All excuse notes must be received by the school within 3 days of the absence.
 All absences from school are considered unexcused until a written excuse is received from the parent/guardian.
+After 10 days of excused absences (unless communicated with administration) all absences will be considered unexcused and will be referred to the truancy panel for discussion and possible exclusion.